s-kybound/NSFattendancebot/README.md

 /holiday - ADMIN command.
 DEACTIVATES autoattendance for the day by assigning everyone(who hasn't replied) a HOLIDAY value.

 /superadminbroadcast - SUPERADMIN command.
 Broadcasts a message to all users of the bot.

+/giveme - Obtain a text with data on all the data the bot holds.

+/feedme - Using aformentioned text, reenter it to a fresh copy of the bot to restore its data.

 As for reasons for absence, I have left a general list of these in the bot, however they can be changed.